JasonKeene7/JasonKeene7/README.md

   My first C based microcontroller from Parallax Inc.; likely has the largest collection of completed projects (albeit small ones) as of August 2022.
 It has 8-cores to multithread with, but I didn't experiment with that too much outside the tutorials.

 - BASIC
-  My first introduction to coding and microcontrollers with a kit from Parallax Inc..
-Think that was in 2015...
+  My first introduction to coding and microcontrollers with a kit from Parallax Inc.

 - HTML
   Introduced to HTML programming from the Propeller's Wifi module/tutorial, was having a hard time understanding what the webpage did so I took a summer learning the basics from W3Schools.